kiranlaka/rea-robot/README.md

 A simple simulator representing a toy robot moving on a tabletop.

+For further explanation to design an approach see `SOLUTION.md`.

 ## Example usage

 Invoke the toy robot simulator as follows: